rust-lang/book/nostarch/chapter11.md

 function, we see that it’s annotated with `#[should_panic]`.
 The failure we got means that the code in the test function did not cause a panic.

-Tests that use `should_panic` can be imprecise because they only indicate that the code has caused some panic.
-A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting to happen.
+Tests that use `should_panic` can be imprecise.
+A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting.
 To make `should_panic` tests more precise, we can add an optional `expected` parameter to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
 For example, consider the